Glaucoma

 What is Glaucoma?

-Glaucoma is a disease caused by increased intraocular pressure (pressure inside the eye) resulting from a malfunction of the eye’s drainage system.
-If left untreated, an elevated eye pressure causes irreversible damage the optic nerve and retinal fibers resulting in a progressive, permanent loss of vision.
-However, early detection and treatment can slow, or even halt the progression of the disease.
+Glaucoma is a disease caused by increased intraocular pressure, or pressure inside the eye, resulting from a malfunction of the eye’s drainage system.
+If left untreated, elevated eye pressure can cause irreversible damage to the optic nerve and retinal fibres, resulting in progressive, permanent loss of vision.
+However, early detection and treatment can slow, or even halt, the progression of the disease.

 What causes glaucoma?